For people with intellectual disability Watkins House provides a graduated approach to community integration.

-Recognising the importance of Transforming Care, our emphasis is on rehabilitation, with the ongoing development of independent daily living skills residents gained in hospital, we continue to provide a therapeutic re-parenting experience that will equip patients for long-term community living.
+Recognising the importance of Transforming Care, our emphasis is on rehabilitation within this setting.
+Building on the independent daily living skills residents gained in hospital, we aim to provide a therapeutic re-parenting experience that will equip patients for long-term community living.

-In a homely 6-bedded locked house, we can test risk and independence levels in close proximity of the St Andrew’s site and Multi-disciplinary Team providing a safe, structured setting ideal for a transition step to the community.
+In a homely 6-bedded house, we can test risk and independence levels in close proximity of the St Andrew’s site and Multi-disciplinary Team providing a safe, structured setting ideal as a transitional step to the community.

 Residents may step down from the St Andrew's secure learning disability pathway or if returning back to Northamptonshire from hospitals outside of area.

 These criteria are a guide for assessing suitability.
 Each patient will be individually assessed by our dedicated team.